Legoless/Haystack/README.md

 Documentation
 -------
 All header files and fully documented for ease of use.
 Only method stubs are displayed in readme, to keep it short.
-The documents are in DoxyGen format.
+The documentation is in DoxyGen format, allowing you to automatically generate documentation.

 Classes
 =======